Gebhard Leberecht von Blücher: Hundred Days and later life

 After bathing his wounds in a liniment of rhubarb and garlic, and fortified by a liberal internal dose of schnapps, Blücher rejoined his army.
-Gneisenau feared that the British had reneged on their earlier agreements and favored a withdrawal, but Blücher convinced him to send two corps to join Wellington at Waterloo.
+Gneisenau feared that the British had reneged on their earlier agreements and favoured a withdrawal, but Blücher convinced him to send two corps to join Wellington at Waterloo.
 He then led his army on a tortuous march along muddy paths, arriving on the field of Waterloo in the late afternoon.
 In spite of his age, the pain of his wounds, and the effort it must have taken for him to remain on horseback, Bernard Cornwell states that several soldiers attested to Blücher's high spirits and his determination to defeat Napoleon:

 With the battle hanging in the balance, Blücher's army intervened with decisive and crushing effect, his vanguard drawing off Napoleon's badly needed reserves, and his main body being instrumental in crushing French resistance.
+Wellington's army was able to overcome the Middle Guard, while Blücher's troops, in their final assault on Plancenoit, managed to push the Old Guard back, which retreated in good order unlike the rest of the fleeing French army.
 This victory led the way to a decisive victory through the relentless pursuit of the French by the Prussians.
 The two Coalition armies entered Paris on 7 July.

 Blücher remained in the French capital for a few months, but his age and infirmities compelled him to retire to his Silesian residence at Krieblowitz.
 At the invitation of the British government, he made another state visit to England, to be formally thanked for his army and his role in the Waterloo Campaign.
 When his carriage stopped on Blackheath Hill, overlooking London, he is said to have exclaimed, "What a city to sack!"
 He died at Krieblowitz on 12 September 1819, aged 76.
 After his death, an imposing mausoleum was built for his remains.

 When Krieblowitz was conquered by the Red Army in 1945, Soviet soldiers broke into the Blücher mausoleum and scattered the remains.
 Soviet troops reportedly used his skull as a football.
 After 1989, some of his remains were taken by a Polish priest and interred in the catacomb of the church in Sośnica (German: Schosnitz), three km from the now Polish Krobielowice.